Before you do this, examine the liabilities that may come from this arrangement.

 At some point in your life, you may be asked to stand as a loan guarantor by a friend or family member.
 You may think this is a harmless financial arrangement and may agree to it thinking it to be a harmless social obligation.

 Before you do this, examine the liabilities that may come from this arrangement.
-Banks and other lending institutions may ask for a guarantor when the borrower’s credit history is weak or if he doesn’t meet the eligibility criteria.
+When the borrower’s credit history is weak or if he doesn’t meet the eligibility criteria, then the banks and lenders insist on a guarantor to the loan.
 If the borrower defaults, it may become the guarantor’s responsibility to repay the loan, failing which his own credit history may suffer.

 Understanding a guarantor’s role